SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/user-hierarchies.md

 ### Troubleshooting sub-users

-In the example below the user cannot change the access to the Administration application, because the owner of the user has no "User management" permission.
-As a result, the owner user can not assign built-in applications (and the owned user cannot use them).
+In the example below the user cannot change the access to the Administration web app, because the owner of the user has no "User management" permission.
+As a result, the owner user can not assign built-in web apps (and the owned user cannot use them).

 ![Warning message](/images/users-guide/enterprise-tenant/et-warning.png)